 The seated resistance stretch requires the use of a towel or a resistance band.
 Placing the towel over the arches of one foot, pull the towel until you feel resistance in the calves and the soles of your feet.
 Hold for a period of time.
 Repeat with the other foot.

-Start the routine first by doing a calf stretch or by foam rolling your calves, depending on your preference.
+Start the routine for plantar fasciitis relief first by doing a calf stretch or by foam rolling your calves, depending on your preference.
 Perform the stretch for 30 seconds before moving on to the myofascial release of your soles.
 A good forward and backward motion of 30 times should be adequate.
 Move on to the toe stretch and hold it for 30 seconds on each foot.
 Finally, perform the seated resistance stretch for 30 seconds on each foot.
 Upon completion of the routine, you should feel immediate relief in your heels and there shouldn’t be pain when walking.

 With the constant and routine use of the above routine, your heels should be well-stretched, and the pain soothed in the long run.
 It is important to maintain a good form when performing the stretches to prevent any pre-existing injuries from exacerbating.
 Take as much rest as you need should the intensity be too much on your first try and stop immediately if you experience any severe discomfort or pain.
 Do note that the routine is not a replacement for a consultation with a medical practitioner.